filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

-After receiving both the storage power and verified space values, the reward actor splits the total block reward to be paid in the next epoch into the consensus reward and the verified deal subsidy.
+After receiving both the storage power and verified space values, the reward actor splits the total block reward to be paid in the next epoch into the consensus reward and the verified deal premium.
-The block reward is paid as usual, and the deal subsidy retained for the market actor to claim.
+The block reward is paid as usual, and the deal premium retained for the market actor to claim.
 This mechanism will generalise to multiple market actors in the future (on the assumption they can use cron).

 The reward split function is given by: